Exhibition dates: 19th February – 30th May 2016

 VI.
 The Photograph Decodes Culture

 The photograph not only changed but to a great extent invented the modern notion of celebrity.
-Modern-age celebrities live apart from the general public, but their faces are more familiar than those of the neighbors next door.
+Modern-age celebrities live apart from the general public, but their faces are more familiar than those of the neighbours next door.
 Since the mid-nineteenth century, viewers have come to “know” the famous through accumulated photographic sightings, which come in formats and contexts that vary as much as real-life encounters do.
 In four images that would have communicated instantly to their intended viewers in 1966, Jean-Pierre Ducatez (b.
 1970) portrayed the Beatles through closeups of their mouths alone.
 The graphic shorthand employed by Jonathan Lewis in his series The Pixles is of a more recent variety, but he, too, relies on the visual familiarity conferred by tremendous celebrity.
 Each print in the series reproduces the iconic art of a Beatles album cover at life size (12 x 12 inches) but extremely low resolution (12 x 12 pixels).
 Like celebrities themselves, perhaps, the images look more familiar to the eye at a distance than close-up.

 Unidentified maker